 How To Make Red Velvet Fudge:

-This Red Velvet Fudge is the perfect rich and creamy treat to make.
-It only requires a few simple steps, and minimal equipment.
+This creamy Red Velvet Fudge is super easy to make, so it's perfect for home bakers of all levels.
+It only requires a few simple steps and requires minimal equipment.

-1. Begin by melting the vegan white chocolate in a double broiler.
+1. Begin by melting the vegan white chocolate in a double boiler on medium heat.

-2. Add the sweetened condensed milk and plant based food coloring.
-Mix until smooth.
+2. Add the sweetened condensed milk and natural red food coloring and turn to medium-low heat.
+Mix until smooth and combined.

-4. Add the mixture to a 6" pan, or half of an 8 x 8 pan.
-Place in the freezer for about an hour, then serve and enjoy!
+4. Add the mixture to a 6" square pan lined with parchment paper, or half of an 8 x 8 prepared pan.
+Place in the freezer for about an hour, then cut the pieces of fudges and enjoy!

 Substitutions For Red Velvet Fudge:

-If you can't find a specific ingredient, have an allergy, or simply want to sub out a particular ingredient, there are plenty of easy substitutions that can be made.
+If you can't find a specific ingredient, have an allergy, or simply want to sub out a particular ingredient, there are plenty of easy substitutions that can be made to this homemade fudge.

-- Food Coloring- if you prefer to stay away from liquid food colorings (even the natural ones), you can replace the red food coloring with beet powder.
-This will achieve the perfect red/maroon color.
-Personally I find the flavor of beetroot powder to be too strong, this is why I generally avoid it as a plant based food coloring.
+- Food Coloring- If you prefer to stay away from liquid food colorings (even natural ones), you can replace the red food coloring with beet powder or pitaya powder.
+This will achieve a similar rich red color.
+Personally, I find the flavor of beetroot powder to be too strong, this is why I generally avoid it as a plant-based food coloring.

 - Chocolate - if you don't care about the color of this fudge, and are looking for a more affordable way to make it, you can use any chocolate of choice.
-I'd recommend using a naturally sweetened chocolate.
+I'd recommend using natural semi-sweet chocolate chips.

 - Coconut Butter - The coconut butter in this recipe can be substituted with any nut butter.
-I like to use coconut butter, because I think it has the most neutral flavor.
+I like to use coconut butter because I think it has the most neutral flavor and it doesn't change the color of the red fudge.

 If you have any questions about a particular ingredient, or if a substitution will work, leave a comment and I'll get back to you with an answer as soon as possible.